The timeline of a winding up petition

-The court will consider submissions and either adjourn the hearing to a later date, dismiss the petition, or make a winding up order to place the company into compulsory liquidation.
+The court will consider creditors submissions and either dismiss the petition, adjourn the hearing to a later date or make a winding up order to place the company into compulsory liquidation.

 The effects of a winding-up petition

-Once the petition has been advertised, your company is exposed to:
+Once the petition has been advertised in the London Gazette, your company is exposed to:

 - Frozen bank accounts

-- Other creditors attaching themselves to the petition
+- Additional creditors attaching themselves to the petition

-- Lease terminations (under some lease agreements, these can be automatically triggered)
+- Potential lease terminations – under some lease agreements, these can be triggered automatically

-Once a winding up petition is issued, you are also legally obliged not to allow the company’s assets to be diminished.
-Therefore to avoid potentially being held personally liable, you should avoid:
+Once a winding up petition is issued, you’re legally obliged not to allow the company’s assets to be diminished.
+If any of the following happens you could be held personally liable:

 - Paying yourself